• Skip to main content

 Adding paneer cubes & cream to palak sauce.

 Don’t cook too much after adding paneer.
-Garnish with some more cream.
-Serve hot with chapati, paratha, naan or jeera rice.
+Garnish with more cream before serving and enjoy it hot with chapati, paratha, naan or jeera rice.

 Indian Spinach Paneer or Cottage Cheese